 We handed a brand toolkit over to the Camden Market internal creative team, challenging them to continue the market’s commitment to creativity: “If you’re not experimenting with our brand, pushing its boundaries, you’re not doing it right.”
 The signage on Chalk Farm Road, by street artist David Samuel, kicked off a series of creative collaborations as the brand started to come to life in and around the market.

-The borough of Camden has long been intertwined with radical thinking.
-In the spirit of Punk’s use of ready-mades, Ragged Edge referenced John Bulley’s bridge painting and developed a family of bespoke fonts and graphic elements.
 This Camden Market Toolkit forms the underlying structure that gives us the ability to express the brand in multiple ways while still aligning with the Market’s long history of new ideas.